camtrees/camtrees.github.io/info-for-early-access-users/index.md

 We are currently creating a skeleton framework to house the various pages required.

 {: .note}
-Our goal is to document this the CAMTREES Database for CAM Volunteers, CAM Staff, and CAMTREES Database Admins.
+Our goal is to document the CAMTREES Database for CAM Volunteers, CAM Staff, and CAMTREES Database Admins.